-I had neglected my weekly Yoga routine for a little while there and it wasn’t until I started getting back into it that I realised just how much my body had missed it.
+I had neglected my weekly Yoga routine for a little while there and it wasn’t until I started getting back into it that I realized just how much my body had missed it.
 Here are a few reasons why that is.

 Stretching is a large part of Yoga, which is why it is so good for flexibility.
-Yogic stretching works to lengthen the muscles in the body and can help to release lactic acid build up.
+Yogic stretching works to lengthen the muscles in the body and can help to release lactic acid build-up.

 It can prevent injury and encourage faster muscle recovery when carrying out other forms of exercise.
-It also increases lubrication of the joints and ligaments so if you get sore knees after running like I do then it can offer some relief.
+It also increases lubrication of the joints and ligaments so if you get sore knees after running as I do then it can offer some relief.

 When it comes to exercise, Yoga shouldn’t be overlooked as an important part of strength training.
-It helps to build strength and resistance, muscle control, and can tone your legs, bum, arms and stomach proportionately simply by using your own body weight!
+It helps to build strength and resistance, muscle control, and can tone your legs, bum, arms and stomach proportionately simply by using your own bodyweight!

 Certain weight-bearing Yoga poses are said to be particularly good for strength building such as standing and balancing poses.
 The good thing about Yoga is that it teams strength with flexibility so that the muscles don’t become rigid.

 Yoga encourages proper body alignment and helps to correct your posture so it can assist with back pain and spinal issues.